-The impact on the Company's businesses of Brexit is an area that is being considered carefully by the Board.
-The Board has made an assessment using the Company's 2016 financial data (as well as using data from 2017 and the forecasted business plans) to determine the risk to each of the individual businesses under several different Brexit scenarios including the loss of passporting rights.
+The impact on the Company's businesses of Brexit is a key focus area for the Board.
+The Company developed its Brexit strategy following a detailed assessment based on the Company's 2017 and 2018 financial data and the forecasted business plans to determine the risk to each of the individual businesses under several different Brexit scenarios including the loss of passporting rights.
+The Board-sponsored plan is being executed in order to ensure continuity of operations and minimise disruption for our clients under a 'hard' Brexit scenario.
 The Board continues to monitor the potential Brexit scenarios as the discussions between the UK Government and EU develop further.
-The Board have identified the potential impacts to the Company businesses and are assessing all options as the political environment becomes clearer.
-There is a Board-sponsored plan which is considering our contingency plans in these scenarios, including considerations about how the Company maintains its presence in the European Economic Area.

-Other strategic risks are considered, assessed and monitored by the Board, including: increased regulation; geopolitical factors such as US tax policies; large-scale selling of United States of America (US) treasuries; ending of central bank stimulus programmes; and, European political instability.
+Other strategic risks are considered, assessed and monitored by the Board, including: increased regulation; geopolitical factors such as United States of America (US) tax policies and global trade protectionism; large-scale selling of US treasuries; rapid asset revaluations and credit market sell-off; emerging market crises; ending of central bank stimulus programmes; and European political instability.